Yanrishatum/fontgen/README.md

 * `fontSize` - desired font size in pixels.
 * `padding` - optional and defaults to `0`.
 Describes extra padding for glyphs on the texture in pixels.
 * `spacing` - optional and defaults to `1`.
 Describes spacing between glyphs on the texture in pixels.
+* `options` - optional list of extra configuration flags.
+See below.

 See [`test/config.json`](test/config.json) for example config.